Noah-Everett/Clean_Room_Monitoring_System/SETUP.md

 ## **Activating I2C ports**

-The following information was taked from: https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c
+The following information was taken from: https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c

 To use sensors that require I2C ports (MS8607, PM25, and SGP30), you must configure the I2C.
 In the terminal: